<

 three hundred

-miles to Bedford County in Virginia.
-From one of his
+Virginia.
+From one of George's

 Tennessee